terror/present/README.md

-Its aim is to provide a nice way to automatically update sections of your markdown documents that might be the standard output of a command, such as command-line utility help sections or benchmarks.
+Its aim is to provide a nice way to automatically update sections of your markdown documents that might be the standard output of a command, such as command-line utility help outputs or benchmarks.

 ### Demo